 - When price moves above the Cloud, the major trading signal is bullish (long signal).

-- When price moves below the Cloud, the major trading signal is bearish (short signal).
+- When the price moves below the Cloud, the major trading signal is bearish (short signal).

 - When price moves into the Cloud, choppy price action is expected (and no trading activity should be initiated).